chestNutLsj/my-cs-career/1-Theory/6-Network/Top-to-down/40-Network-layer-Data-plane.md

 ## 4.1 网络层概述

+### 网络层服务
 ![[40-Network-layer-Data-plane-network-layer-instance.png]]
 Figure 4.1 shows a simple network with two hosts, H1 and H2, and several routers on the path between H1 and H2.
 Let’s suppose that H1 is sending information to H2, and consider the role of the network layer in these hosts and in the intervening routers.
-The network layer in H1 takes segments from the transport layer in H1, encapsulates each segment into a datagram, and then sends the datagrams to its nearby router, R1.
-At the receiving host, H2, the network layer receives the datagrams from its nearby router R2, extracts the transport-layer segments, and delivers the segments up to the transport layer at H2.
-The primary data-plane role of each router is to forward datagrams from its input links to its output links; the primary role of the network control plane is to coordinate these local, per-router forwarding actions so that datagrams are ultimately transferred end-to-end, along paths of routers between source and destination hosts.
-Note that the routers in Figure 4.1 are shown with a truncated protocol stack, that is, with no upper layers above the network layer, because routers do not run applicationand transport-layer protocols such as those we examined in Chapters 2 and 3.
+- The network layer in H1 takes segments from the transport layer in H1, encapsulates each segment into a datagram, and then sends the datagrams to its nearby router, R1.
+- At the receiving host, H2, the network layer receives the datagrams from its nearby router R2, extracts the transport-layer segments, and delivers the segments up to the transport layer at H2.
+- The primary data-plane role of each router is to forward datagrams from its input links to its output links;
+- the primary role of the network control plane is to coordinate these local, per-router forwarding actions so that datagrams are ultimately transferred end-to-end, along paths of routers between source and destination hosts.
+- Note that the **routers** in Figure 4.1 are shown with a truncated protocol stack, that is, **with no upper layers above the network layer, because routers do not run application and transport-layer protocols** such as those we examined in Chapters 2 and 3.

 网络层服务
 - 在发送主机和接收主机对之间传送段(segment)